uchicago/shibboleth-oidc/README.md

 4. A local Maven installation is required for the build.
 (Gradle can make this problem go away as it will know how to install and configure itself)

 ## Modules
-This project compromised of the following modules:
+This project is comprised the following modules:

 ### idp-webapp
 The base Shibboleth Identity Provider.
-Here are the differences:
+Here are the differences with the original IdP:

 1. The IdP includes the necessary changes to integrate with a given CAS server for authentication, but does *NOT* enable that flow.
 2. The `$IDP_HOME` directory is moved to `src/main/webapp/idp`.
 This includes all of the configuration required to run the IdP by default with the exception of `credentials` and `metadata`.
 3. The IdP is configured to initialize its configuration from the above location.

 Moving the configuration to the IdP web application itself allows the final `war` artifact to become available for overlays.
 Deployers can then pick and choose what they need to include in their own overlay and redeploy the application.
 In practice, the produced `war` artifact would be released into some sort of central Maven repository.

 ### idp-webapp-support
 A utility module, at this point mostly to help with generation of IdP's metadata from command-line via `MetadataGeneratorTool`.